orrnithogalum/moroder/README.md

 large image and the album as its tooltip.
 Timestamps track real playback position, so the progress bar in Discord follows seeks and pauses.

-`RICH_PRESENCE_STATUS_LABEL` picks which field is the headline; the other becomes the second line, and a duplicate is dropped rather than printed twice.
+`RICH_PRESENCE_STATUS_LABEL` picks which field is the headline, right under your username.

 ---